Paubha: Exhibitions

-An annual exhibition of statues of Dipankara Buddha and paubhas is held in sacred courtyards in the Kathmandu Valley.
+An annual exhibition of statues of Dipankara Buddha and paubhās is held in sacred courtyards in the Kathmandu Valley.
 The ceremony is known as Bahidyah Bwayegu (बहीद्यः ब्वयेगु), and is held during the month of Gunla.
 Gunla, which corresponds to August, is a holy month for Newar Buddhists.
 Groups of devotees led by musical bands make a tour of the courtyards to view the displays.
 In recent times, the traditional exhibitions have become fewer and shorter due to fear of art thieves.